umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-2.md

 ### Summary of the Artefact

-This document shows that I attended and participated in Week 4's COIT11223 workshop.
-Within the workshop, I learned that ethics is the study of morality and that ethical theories involve several ways when it comes to responsible decision-making.
-It introduced several theories, namely, Kantianism, Act Utilitarianism, Rule Utilitarianism, Social Contract Theory and Virtue Ethics, which help ICT professionals in a different angle of analysis of ethical issues like the development or utilization of Artificial Intelligence (CQUniversity Australia 2026).
+The document indicates that I took part in the COIT11223 workshop in Week 4.
+During the workshop, I gained knowledge about ethics, which was defined as the study of morality.
+I also learned about some ethical theories which indicate different ways of making responsible decisions.
+I was introduced to the following ethical theories: Kantianism, Act Utilitarianism, Rule Utilitarianism, Social Contract Theory and Virtue Ethics.
+All these theories provide several different perspectives on the ethical problems faced by ICT professionals while developing and using Artificial Intelligence.

 ### Reflection and Justification

-I chose the artifact because it shows my involvement in the workshop and my participation in the learning activities.
-Prior to attending the workshop, I was more focused on the technology benefits of Artificial Intelligence.
-But, after knowing the ethical theories, I understood that IT professionals should also focus on the issues of fairness, privacy, human rights and accountability in the development of AI.
+The reason for selecting this artifact is that it presents my participation in the workshop as well as my involvement in the learning processes.
+Before attending the workshop, I used to think mostly about the advantages of using Artificial Intelligence.
+However, having learned the ethical theories, I realized that IT specialists should also think about fairness, privacy, human rights and accountability when developing AI.

 ---